samanwaya938/ds-rpc-01/README.md

 ```

 ### Create .env file

 Create .env file in the root directory and save your own OPENAI_API_KEY and GGOGLE_API_KEY.
 Make sure their should not be any whitespace around "="

 ### Run the store.py file

 To create vectore database run the store.py file using the following command.
 It has to be run only once.
+Once run the db_stores folder will be created in the root directory and it will be conatains all the role specific vector store.
 ```bash
 python app/backend/store.py
 ```